caseykneale/PickingALanguage2020/README.md

 | A Specific Package    | Mathematics   |  Easy  | Mac, Win, Linux | Proprietary Language | Matlab  |

 ### Applications/Systems

-I've been all over the place with these languages.
+I've been all over the place with the languages in this section.
 I haven't really learned Rust, well I tried for a few days.
 Had to gave up for the time being.
 I am preferential to Go for now.
 Go is safe enough, fast enough, and easy enough for me to quickly create working binaries.
 For other projects, I've ran to C++, and for a few years of my life I spent a lot of time in C# doing game development.
 All of these have their pros and cons.
 For what I do these days Go-lang sits in a serious sweet spot.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |